 - Gardens are always on or near the top of a buyers list.
 A garden can add up to a whopping 20% to the value of a house.
 According to Rightmove, your back garden should look like a space for entertaining.
 People like buying into a lifestyle.
 No one wants to be a slave to a garden so planting and borders should be well maintained - make it look easy otherwise you could be at risk of putting buyers off.
 A well-kept, tidy garden with some pretty flowers or plants will be a huge benefit.
 A Garden Room or Summerhouse can add to that relaxing lifestyle feel and bring the garden space to life as well as covering the base of providing as much living space as possible.
 Summerhouses or Garden Rooms are highly desired goods - it always help's to have a wow factor to close the sale.

 - Repair and Restore.
 These are all the little jobs that are sometimes forgotten.
 Walk around your house as if for the first time: repair any dripping taps, replace any light bulbs that aren't working, fix any doors that aren't opening right, replace cracked tiles etc. This will greatly enhance the overall impression.

 - Lastly, put some fresh flowers in a vase, light the fire if it's cold, put some coffee on and make sure any pet or cigarette odours have been eradicated.
 The final touches could cement that sale.

 Follow these steps to maximise your property's potential.
 Good luck!

-If you think your property could benefit from a little more 'wow' factor, enquire about our range of luxury garden buildings by Making an Enquiry or calling us on 01760 444 229.
+If you think your property could benefit from a little more 'wow' factor, enquire about our range of luxury garden buildings by contacting us.